About me

 Nikita Koval, Alexander Fedorov, Maria Sokolova, Dmitry Tsitelov, Dan Alistarh.
 CAV 2023.

 Here, we present the Lincheck framework for testing concurrent data structures on JVM.
-Please refer to the user guide to see how easy it is to test concurrent algorithms with Lincheck.

 • CQS: A Formally-Verified Framework for Fair and Abortable Synchronization [PDF]